DigitalPublishingToolkit/TOD15-Online-Courtship/md/book.md

-Last year, one in ten Americans reported using online dating; I am one of these many users.[^17_Lindsay_1] Dating websites are intended to mediate a space for meeting new people and provide access to a dating market.[^17_Lindsay_2] The site’s culture and design offer suggestions about how to find a partner through optimal dating presentation.
+Last year, one in ten Americans reported using online dating; I am one of these many users.[^17_Lindsay_1] Dating websites are intended to mediate a space for meeting new people and provide access to a dating market.[^17_Lindsay_2] The site's culture and design offer suggestions about how to find a partner through optimal dating presentation.
 In turn the site subtly suggest ways to construct a personal identity, including gender presentation.
 When I participated in online dating, I struggled with how to present my